 There are many nearby islands that are easily accessible and worth visiting.
 Lantau Island — home to the bronze Big Buddha and Po Lin Monastery — will give you a culture boost, while the cosy al fresco restaurants on Cheung Chau Island offer mouth-watering seafood, caught fresh daily.

 Hiking is a great way to explore Hong Kong, and there are trails to suit all levels of fitness.
 The Dragon’s Back is a four-hour moderate hike in Shek O Park.
 Wear comfortable shoes and finish at the Shek O end to enjoy a cold drink on the beach.

 The loop around Victoria Peak is an easy walk and provides spectacular views of the city.
-To get there, take the peak tram to the top (to avoid the long queues, consider a skip-the-line ticket package).
+To get there, take the venerable Peak Tram to the top.
 Walk clockwise, starting an hour or so before sunset.
 You’ll get to see the setting sun glistening on the harbour.

 The Hong Kong skyline illuminates nightly with A Symphony of Lights.
 It’s best enjoyed from Kowloon, along the water’s edge.
 To style it up, the Intercontinental Hotel’s towering glass lobby bar frames the light show beautifully, while Aqua Spirit Bar offers a panoramic view from 30 floors above Peking Road.